Higher spin mapping class groups and strata of Abelian differentials over Teichm{\"u}ller space: Finite generation of the admissible subgroup

-With the preliminary sliding principle (Lemma \ref{lemma:sliding}) established, we begin the body of the proof of Theorem \ref{theorem:genset}.
-The first step is to show that the each of the finite collections of Dehn twists presented in Figures \ref{figure:hardcaseeven} and \ref{figure:hardcaseodd} generate their respective admissible subgroups $\mathcal T_\phi$.
-This is the main result of the next section. \begin{proposition} In case \ref{case:hardeven} (respectively, case \ref{case:hardodd}) of Theorem \ref{theorem:genset}, let $\Gamma$ denote the group generated by the indicated collections of Dehn twists.
-Then $\Gamma = \mathcal T_\phi$, where $\phi$ is the $(2g-2)$--spin structure specified by assigning $\phi(c) = 0$ for every curve $c$ appearing in Figure \ref{figure:hardcaseeven} (respectively, Figure \ref{figure:hardcaseodd}). \end{proposition} The proof of Proposition \ref{lemma:gammaadmiss} is accomplished in stages.
+The proof of Proposition \ref{lemma:gammaadmiss} is completed in Section \ref{subsection:containspin} as the synthesis of a series of technical lemmas.
 In Section \ref{subsection:subspin} we recall the notion of a ``spin subsurface push subgroup'' $\tilde \Pi(b)$ from \cite{Salter_monodromy} and establish a criterion (Lemma \ref{lemma:pushmakesT}) for $\Gamma$ to contain $\mathcal T_\phi$ in terms of $\tilde \Pi(b)$.
 In Section \ref{subsection:networks}, we review the theory of ``networks'' from \cite{Salter_monodromy}, and use this to formulate an explicit generating set for $\tilde \Pi(b)$ (Lemma \ref{lemma:networkgens}).
 In Section \ref{section:relations}, we briefly recall some relations in the mapping class group.
-Finally in Section \ref{subsection:containspin} we show the containment $\tilde \Pi(b) \le \Gamma$, and so conclude the proof of Proposition \ref{lemma:gammaadmiss}.
+Finally in Section \ref{subsection:containspin} we use the results of the preceding sections to show the containment $\tilde \Pi(b) \le \Gamma$, and so conclude the proof of Proposition \ref{lemma:gammaadmiss}.

-As our ultimate goal is the proof of Proposition \ref{lemma:gammaadmiss}, throughout this section we consider only $(2g-2)$--spin structures, though most of the following statements hold for general $r$.
+As our ultimate goal is the proof of Proposition \ref{lemma:gammaadmiss}, throughout this section we consider only $(2g-2)$--spin structures.
+Refer to \cite{Salter_monodromy} for the corresponding statements for general $r$.